This page provides information on how to access social-rented housing in the Perth and Kinross area.

-The revised policy was developed in partnership with:-
+The revised policy is operated in partnership by:-

-Together these landlords operate a Common Housing Register (CHR) managing a housing stock of more than 10,000 affordable homes with a major impact in meeting housing need across Perth and Kinross.
-Operating a CHR, means there is a single point of access for housing applicants, regardless of the partner organisation they approach for assistance, thereby improving access to housing for people in housing need.
+Together these landlords manage a housing stock of more than 11,000 affordable homes, and have a major impact in meeting housing need across Perth and Kinross.
+Access to these properties is via a Common Housing Register (CHR) which is a single point of access for housing applicants.

-However, there are approximately over 3,500 households on the Common Housing Register.
-This means that we are not in a position to offer a property to everyone who applies for housing and those that are made an offer are people in urgent housing need such as people who are homeless, those with a medical need and families living in overcrowded accommodation.
+This means that we are not able to offer a property to everyone who applies for housing.
+Those that are made an offer will be people in urgent housing need, such as people who are homeless, those with a medical need and families living in overcrowded accommodation.

 How long will my application take?

-It's really important that you tell us if there has been in a change in your circumstances such as a change to your contact details or a new baby.
-If we don't have your right details this could delay the likelihood of an offer of housing being made and the group or points awarded.
-Please contact us with regards to Change of circumstances form [163Kb] or Change of address form [131Kb].
+If you already have a Common Housing Register application, it's important that you tell us if there has been in a change in your circumstances such as a change to your contact details or a new baby.
+If the information we hold about you is out of date, this could affect your chances of being offered a property.